 Except that it offers no onboard light meter.
-I guess there are photographers out there for whom that’s no problem, but I’m not one of them.
+I wished for one.
 I like the Yashica-D so much I shoot it often anyway, but I’ve always wished I didn’t have to guess at Sunny 16 or fumble with an external meter while doing so.
 So I’ve had my eye on metered Yashica TLRs.

 Longtime readers will remember my soft $50 upper limit for any camera.
-But my motives have changed.
-I want to have a handful of go-to cameras that deliver great results — and are mechanically reliable over the long haul.
+But my motives are changing.
+I want to have a handful of go-to cameras that deliver great results, and are mechanically reliable over the long haul.
 I’m now willing to pay more for a camera in that select group.

 So why this Yashica-12 when there are so many fine Yashica Mat 124Gs out there?
 Two reasons: (1) I like to be different, and (2) this one had already undergone a CLA (cleaning, lube, and adjustment) by Mark Hama, the well-known Yashica repairman who long ago built Yashica TLRs at the factory in Nagano.
 That CLA probably cost as much as I paid for this Yashica-12 — which made this camera a real bargain.
 I love a bargain!
 So there’s a third reason.